5uper5quad/Gloria-Service-Bookings/README.md

 # Project Name

 > This service renders the calendar/booking portion of Airbnb 'homes' page.
-The calendar is janky (just wanted to see if I could build a calendar from scratch: spoiler alert, I cannot), and the real meat of this is really the database/schema (Bookings is nested in Listings :o).
+The calendar is built from scratch (wanted to see if I could build a calendar from scratch using linked lists and tables).
+The real meat of this is really the database and the shape of the data (Bookings is nested in Listings).

 ## Related Projects